lambda-feedback/shimmy/README.md

 #### Streaming progress on the response itself (Server-Sent Events)

-A caller that would rather receive progress on the `/evaluate` response than stand up a `callbackUrl` receiver can opt in with an `Accept: text/event-stream` request header.
-The shim then keeps the response open and streams [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) as the evaluation runs, instead of the buffered `Feedback[]` JSON body.
+A caller that would rather receive progress on the `/evaluate` or `/chat` response than stand up a `callbackUrl` receiver can opt in with an `Accept: text/event-stream` request header.
+The shim then keeps the response open and streams [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) as the request runs, instead of the buffered JSON body.

 - **Standalone / `serve` mode only.** Under AWS Lambda the proxy buffers the whole response, so the `Accept` header is ignored and the normal buffered JSON body is returned.
 Disable it everywhere with `--progress-stream-enabled=false`.
 - Works alongside `callbackUrl`: if a request carries both, every event is delivered to the stream **and** POSTed to the callback.
-- The connection is bound to the request context — if the caller disconnects, the evaluation is cancelled.
+- The connection is bound to the request context — if the caller disconnects, the work is cancelled.

-Each non-terminal event is written as its own frame the moment it occurs, so the caller sees progress live:
+Each non-terminal event is written as its own frame the moment it occurs, so the caller sees progress live (`/evaluate` shown; `/chat` is identical but with `thinking` frames in place of `evaluating`):

 ```
 event: preparing
+data: {"stage":"preparing","message":"Preparing…","timestamp":"2026-08-31T09:16:29.474Z"}

+event: starting
-data: {"stage":"preparing","message":"Preparing your evaluation…","timestamp":"2026-08-31T09:16:29.474Z"}
+data: {"stage":"starting","message":"Starting…","timestamp":"2026-08-31T09:16:29.474Z"}

 event: evaluating
-data: {"stage":"evaluating","message":"Evaluating your submission…","timestamp":"2026-08-31T09:16:29.474Z"}

-event: progress
-data: {"stage":"progress","message":"Ran 3/10 cases","data":{"completed":3,"total":10},"timestamp":"2026-08-31T09:16:29.522Z"}
+data: {"stage":"evaluating","message":"Ran 3/10 cases","data":{"completed":3,"total":10},"timestamp":"2026-08-31T09:16:29.522Z"}
 ```

-`preparing` and `evaluating` are streamed **once per request** even though a multi-case evaluation re-enters those stages per case; worker-authored `progress` events are streamed every time.
+`preparing` and `starting` (the shim's own markers) are streamed **once per request** even though a multi-case evaluation re-enters them per case; worker-authored `evaluating` / `thinking` sub-steps are streamed every time.
 The `event:` line carries the stage; the `data` payload is a self-contained step object (`stage`, `message`, optional `data`, `timestamp`).

-The stream then ends with exactly one terminal frame — `event: completed` or `event: failed` — carrying the feedback plus every step that preceded it, and the connection closes:
+The stream then ends with exactly one terminal frame — `event: completed` or `event: failed` — carrying the result plus every step that preceded it, and the connection closes:

 ```
 event: completed
 data: {"command":"evaluate",
        "feedback":[{"awardedPoints":1,"message":"Well done"}],
-       "steps":[{"stage":"preparing","message":"Preparing your evaluation…","timestamp":"…"},
-                {"stage":"evaluating","message":"Evaluating your submission…","timestamp":"…"},
+       "steps":[{"stage":"preparing","message":"Preparing…","timestamp":"…"},
+                {"stage":"starting","message":"Starting…","timestamp":"…"},
-                {"stage":"progress","message":"Ran 3/10 cases","data":{"completed":3,"total":10},"timestamp":"…"}]}
+                {"stage":"evaluating","message":"Ran 3/10 cases","data":{"completed":3,"total":10},"timestamp":"…"}]}
 ```

 ```